 Any argument which oppose removing “income tax cuts” on minimum wage due to possible increase on State health budget is not completely correct.
 As of 2020, anyone not having a job in Turkey, can pay a small amount of fee which is called “GSS” in order to join public health care system.
 We believe our State must take all necessary measures to include as many citizens as possible into public health care system.
 What we are trying to say that informal economy can not be use as an excuse to employ the poor.
 Any employment in informal economy is not “an employment” technically but rather a voluntary slave system.

 1.5) Recipe: Until recently it has not been possible to fully cover or audit all economic activities in a State.
 Even if you employ as many “fiscal officer” as you can, there will still be economic activities that can not be detected wholly.
-However, if there is a crypto currency in use as mandatory which means there is no cash money to be used in economic activities and also if there is big ledger than a simple AI (artificial intelligence) can do all the math by itself faster and better than hundreds of officers.
-Economic trade actors will have no choice but just declare their real income.
+However, if there is a crypto or digital currency in use as mandatory which means there is no cash money other than small banknotes, also if there is big ledger than a simple AI (artificial intelligence) can do all the math by itself faster and better than hundreds/thousands of officers.
+Economic actors will have no choice but just declare their real income.
 This was a dream in the past, it is now possible and applicable in near future.
 First step of such system is commenced to be used in UK: it is said that there is “Connect System” and the tax administration of UK uses social network analysis and data mining that cross-references company and individual tax records to uncover fraudulent or undisclosed activity.

 2.1) Definition: Actually there is a formula for corruption: according to American economist Robert Klitgaard, the factors encouraging corruption in society can be formulated as [C = M + D + (- A)] Which means: Corruption = monopoly + discretion + (non existence of) accountability.